-The world is changing, and not every change is for the better.
-The list of potential risks that come with events and large gatherings is growing—and it isn’t just because of COVID-19.
+Mass gatherings can be any event where the public is gathered in a space for a specific purpose.
+These mass gatherings can include concerts, festivals, sporting events, and similar events.
 Security threats are present and the people who host events are responsible for the security of that gathering and the safety of those in attendance.
 In this article, we will explore potential risks and what you can do to mitigate them at an event.

 Why is Event Security Important?

 When you are hosting a large event, you assume a degree of responsibility for the people who attend it.
 As the event host, it is up to you to be able to foresee potential threats and come up with solutions to ensure the safety of your guests.
-Failing to do so can have a wide range of negative outcomes including impacts to your group’s reputation—or worse, a potential lawsuit.
+Failing to do so can have a wide range of negative outcomes including impacts on your group’s reputation—or worse, a potential lawsuit.
 Throughout the years, countless events have had unfortunate outcomes, and the blame has been placed on the event planner in several different instances.
-The simple fact is that securing an event is a core part of hosting one, and that means that this must be at the forefront of your mind.
+The event organizer will always be held accountable for what happens at their event regardless of who they may rely on to plan security.
+This includes when the event organizer may attempt to solely rely on an external public safety agency to coordinate all the planning and security operations.
+The simple fact is that securing a mass gathering event is equally critical as hosting one, and that means that this must be at the forefront of your mind.

 Over the years, many events have fallen victim to security breaches.
 These lapses have led to attendees being injured and worse.